thecochenille/gcdata/CodeBook.md

 5. Merging the test and training set observations (for both X and y), since the test set and training set are independent (i.e. no overlapping in the observations) it is essentially binding by rows the testing and training sets.

-6. Adding a column ('activityName') to the mergedData of step 5, by merging it with the table of the activity_lables file.
+6. Adding a column ('activityName') to the mergedData of step 5, by merging it with the table of the activity_labels file.
 After the of step 5 and 6, the data set has 10299 observations and 68 variables (66 feature variables, one variable representing the activities, and one variable representing the subject).

 7. Change the names of the variables with more explicit names.